 Under Alternative 3, the same restoration of Meeks Creek and lagoon that would occur under Alternatives 1 and 2 would be implemented, and similar alterations to campgrounds and parking and circulation would occur.
-This alternative would include two multi-use paths across Meeks Creek with one bridge located near SR 89 and the second bridge located more internally to the project area.
+This alternative would include two multi-use paths across Meeks Creek with one bridge located near SR 89 and the second bridge located more internally to the project area, similar to that described above for Alternative 2.
 Overall, a total of 7-22 campsites would be added, and parking capacity would be increased by 14 spaces.
-Alternative 3 would also include a non-motorized launch platform or ramp in the southern portion of the project area.
+Alternative 3 would also include moveable, universally accessible paddlecraft launch in the southern portion of the project area.
 The facility would include a floating platform or dock of up to 30 feet in length that could move with lake level fluctuations.
 It could include handrails along the launch ramp, but otherwise would not include features extending above the floating platform/dock.
 The launch facility would be dark to medium tan color, or other earth tone that blends into the surroundings.
 All of the components of Alternative 3 would be visually similar to existing conditions and consistent with the existing visual character of the project area and the existing Forest Service MSI rating.
 The paddlecraft launch facility would be small and would visually blend in with its surroundings.
-The restoration components of all alternatives would improve the visual character of the Meeks Creek area.
-Therefore, the impact to visual character under Alternative 3 would be less than significant.
+The restoration components of all alternatives would be small and would visually blend in with its surroundings.
+The restoration visual character under Alternative 3 would be less than significant.

 As with Alternatives 1, 2, and 3, this alternative would involve removal of the marina and full restoration of the creek, lagoon, and barrier beach.
-Alternative 4 would include two multi-use paths through the project area with one path following the road and incorporated into the new SR 89 bridge and on path traversing the creek on a separate bridge.
-Like Alternative 3, it would not include a pier but would include a small universally accessible paddlecraft launch structure on the south end of the bay.
+Alternative 4 would include two multi-use paths through the project area with one path following the road and incorporated into the new SR 89 bridge (similar to Alternative 1) and one path traversing the creek on a separate bridge (similar to Alternatives 1, 2, and 3).
+Like Alternative 3, it would not include a pier but would include a moveable, universally accessible paddlecraft launch on the south end of the bay.
 As with Alternative 1, this alternative would remove the two motel-style cabins in the Meeks Bay Resort inland and replace them with three smaller cabin units farther inland while maintaining the existing overnight visitor capacity.
 This alternative would not relocate the parking on the south end of the project area, but it would expand parking capacity by 14 spaces.
 Meeks Creek restoration and the relocation of the motel style cabins farther from the shoreline would improve the visual character and quality of the project area by returning Meeks Creek to a more natural condition and improving shoreline views by moving the cabins farther inland.
 Like the other action alternatives, parking, circulation, and campground reconfigurations would not change the existing visual character of the area because visually, the changes would be consistent with existing conditions and existing Forest Service MSI rating.
 Therefore, the impact to visual character under Alternative 4 would be less than significant.